 The festival of Raksha Bandhan celebrated the bond between brothers and sisters.
-Know here more about its customs, rituals, significance, celebration and dates for 2017 and 2018.
+Know here more about its customs, rituals, significance, celebration and dates.

 Raksha Bandhan or Rakhi is a festival celebrated in India and Nepal.
 The festival is a celebration of the love and duty between brothers and sisters.
 It also celebrates any brother-sister relationship between men and women who may or may not be biologically related.
 The bond between siblings is enduring and unfeigned.
 In the case of a brother and sister this bond is amplified.
 This relation is nurtured from infancy to death in the form of a sacred thread that is tied around the wrist of a brother.
 Raksha Bandhan or 'Rakhi' denotes 'bond of protection'.
 Prayers pour out of the hearts of brothers and sisters, who pray for the well-being of their siblings.
 It is a silent reminder of the responsibilities we bear towards our family.
 This festival is celebrated on a full moon day in the month of 'Shravan'.